rossillingworth/tesb-rt-se/examples/tesb/rent-a-car/crmservice/README.txt

 client/
     - This is a client application that shows how CXF client invoking to the CXF endpoint.

-client-locator/
-    - This directory contains the locator enabled crmservice client.

-client-sam/
+client-sl-sam/
-    - This directory contains the sam enabled crmservice client.
+    - This directory contains the locator and sam enabled crmservice client.

 client-sts/
     - This directory contains the sts enabled crmservice client.

-service-endpoint/
+client-all/
+    - This directory contains the all features enabled crmservice client.

+service-endpoint-jmx/
     - This directory contains the basic crmservice endpoint.

-service-endpoint-locator/
-    - This directory contains the locator enabled crmservice endpoint.

-service-endpoint-sam/
+service-endpoint-sl-sam/
-    - This directory contains the sam enabled crmservice endpoint.
+    - This directory contains the locator and sam enabled crmservice endpoint.

 service-endpoint-sts/
     - This directory contains the sts enabled crmservice endpoint.

-service-endpoint-jmx/
+service-endpoint-all/
-    - This directory contains the jmx enabled crmservice endpoint.
+    - This directory contains the all features enabled crmservice endpoint.

 Building the Example